Greetings Fellow Vault Hunters!

 Due to these qualities, I like to run Gunslinger in a Red/Green set up with minimal Blue tree investment.

-Using a Bounty Hunter COM with points in Frenzy, your Gunslinger will be able to easily stack and maintain the bonus without a point in He Bites.
+With level 65, we can use a Bounty Hunter COM with points in Frenzy,and your Gunslinger Jabber with a point in He Bites will be able to easily maintain this bonus.
 More importantly, you will be able activate your Hunter kill skills by shooting enemies, keeping your pet damage completely maxed out at all times.
 Your Jabber will not be dependent on maintaining kill skills to sustain its damage output.
 For single target enemies, you’ll always have your pet at full power every time you fire off an attack command.
+Lastly, this is only a slight deviation of a few points from the meta Fade Away build.

 Countess’ attack command deals an explosion of melee corrosive damage at the enemy’s location.
 The element lock on this attack means it will nearly always be dealing 50% damage since most enemies are comprised of shield and/or flesh.
 To counteract this damage loss, you need to take Go for the Eyes.
 This skill gives Countess an extra 75% multiplicative damage on her first melee attack to an enemy.
 You’ll want to have 7 points in this skill to get Countess to 105% increased damage, effectively cancelling out the elemental debuff.
 With this skill, her attack command will deal damage equal to 1 of Gunslinger’s rockets.